icmurray/presentations/applicative_functors/slides/slides.markdown

 * The original applicative functor [paper](http://www.soi.city.ac.uk/~ross/papers/Applicative.html).

     * Motivation of the abstraction is different than presented here.

 * Composition of Applicative is possible in the general case:

     * Given two Applicatives, `A` and `B`, then `A ( B a )` is also an Applicative.

 * Applicatives that aren't Monads

-  * `ZipList` is the canonical example.
-  * `Data.Applicative.Const` is another.
+    * `ZipList` is the canonical example, `Data.Applicative.Const` is another.

 * Limitations of Applicatives

     * Actions are independant of each other.

         * All actions are run.
         * Can't pass values from one into the next.

 ---